 - Lavender, marjoram, patchouli and vetiver were applied as a cream to the body and limbs of 36 patients and compared with inert oil.
 The essential oil combination significantly increased the mental state examination – yet also increased resistance to care (considered to be due to increase in alertness), compared to inert oil.

-“What is remarkable is that all treatments resulted in significant benefit, including (in most instances) reductions in agitation, sleeplessness, wandering and unsociable behaviour!”
+“What is remarkable is that all treatments resulted in significant benefits, including (in most instances) reductions in agitation, sleeplessness, wandering and unsociable behavior!”

 Alzheimer's Natural Treatment Tips

 Stop one of the most common risk factors and promote microbial balance.
 Essential oils are nature's solution to stopping the sanitation overkill pandemic because they are all antimicrobial.
 So, be sure to check out Mama Z's DIY Database and start doing it yourself!
 In summary, just remember that many of these techniques are not fully tested, but they show much promise.

 I'll leave you with these encouraging words from the University of Palermo:

 “Probably the interest in the essential oils and volatile compounds will be fueled from the new available scientific data about receptor on olfactory mucosa of nasal cavity.
 It can receive and distinguish different odor molecules, which produce nerve impulse and transmit into olfactory bulb via olfactory nerves.
 The nerve cells in the olfactory bulb transmit the signals into hippocampus.
 Because hippocampus is closely related with learning and memory functions, the volatile compounds can be potential drugs in [Alzheimer's] therapies.”
 (11)